-knowledge that I meet each of these standards without according ement A: NO Accommodations Requested tify that I have read and understand the technical standards listed above and I believe to the best of my wledge that I meet each of these standards without accommodation at this time.
-I understand that if I am ble to meet these standards I may be dismissed from the program.
+I certify that I have read and understand the technical standards listed above and I believe to the best of my knowledge that I meet each of these standards without accommodation at this time.
+I understand that if I am unable to meet these standards I may be dismissed from the program.

-Athletic Training Student Signature Date

-Print Name -

-Statement B: Accommodations REQUESTED I certify that I have read and understand the technical standards my knowledge that I can meet each of these standards with contact the Student Disabilities Services to determine what a understand that if I am unable to meet these standards, with dismissed from the program. certain accommodations at this time.
-I will accommodations may be available.
-I
+I certify that I have read and understand the technical standards listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations at this time.
+I will contact the Student Disabilities Services to determine what accommodations may be available.
+I understand that if I am unable to meet these standards, with or without accommodations, I may be dismissed from the program.

-Athletic Training Student Signature Date